Robbery

 What is Virginia law on Robbery?

-Virginia law on robbery involves the theft of property in combination of some sort of threat or force.
+Virginia law on Robbery involves the theft of property in combination with a threat or force.
 Virginia’s Robbery law, Va.
 Code 18.2-58 was amended, effective July 1, 2021, to the following:

 1. Any person who commits robbery and causes serious bodily injury to or the death of any other person is guilty of a Class 2 felony,